 Communications Matter So Let’s Connect

-As our partnerships continue to grow we expect to see a real change in attitude in the North East and hopefully further afield as to how immigration into this area, and indeed the country, is viewed and accepted by the public.
+As our partnerships continue to grow and connect we expect to see a real change in attitude in the North East and hopefully further afield as to how immigration into this area, and indeed the country, is viewed and accepted by the public.
 If you are unable to connect through our call handling service then please ensure that you contact immediate help from your local Citizens Advice.